astro-informatics/uber3d/README.md

 ## License

 Copyright 2016 the authors.
-The code in this repository is released under the open-source MIT License.
+The code in this repository is released under the open-source GPL2 License.
 See the file LICENSE for more details.